LoganCarter08/Open_CAN_Bus_Hub/README.md

 ## FAQ
 **Q. How much does it cost to build?**

 A. This will depend on how many plugs you need, but a quick breakdown might look like the following.
 All prices are in USD and estimates based on my purchases.
-This assumes you have solder, soldering iron, and a 3D printer.
+This assumes you have all tools.

 | **Part** | **Cost Estimate Each** | **Quantity** |
 |----------|-------------------|--------------|